jrseti/jrbot2/README.md

 # jrbot2

-One more attempt at a trading bot
+One more attempt at a trading bot.
+Very much a work in progress.